 Of Indian origin, Jayaben had first moved to Tanzania, after marrying her husband who was settled there, around 1959.
 The family then left Tanzania following independence because of the drive towards Africanisation and, after a spell back in India, went through a second migration to Britain where she arrived circa 1967 (there is some confusion over her biographical details and timeline).
 She began working at Grunwick in 1974.

-Other unions became involved too, and in particular the refusal of the Union of Post-Office Workers to handle Grunwick`s mail continued to pose a threat to its business and led to prolonged litigation.
+Other unions became involved, as did the overarching TUC (Trade Union Council), and in particular the refusal of the Union of Post-Office Workers to handle Grunwick`s mail continued to pose a threat to its business and led to prolonged litigation.
 There was lobbying of Parliament in October and an emergency debate in the House of Commons in November.

 A mass 5000 strong picket was held on 17 October 1977.
 And on 7 November, an even greater number, some 8000, of pickets turned up for another mass rally.
 This was to result in violent clashes with the Special Patrol Group, with 113 arrests and injuries to 243 pickets.